There are a LOT of resorts at Walt Disney World and many of them have special ‘secrets’ that you may not know about!

 Read more about how honey bees are used to clean the Gingerbread House here!

-You can take a FREE tour of the restaurants at Animal Kingdom Lodge
+You can learn ALL about the wildlife at Disney’s Animal Kingdom Lodge

 There’s a “hidden” bar at The Polynesian